radomik/resemble-java/README.md

 The image used in the comparison example was created by [Daniel Rajendran](https://twitter.com/Shadowise)

 ## New Features:
-- Resize the two images before compare them (allowing different size and quality images comparison)
+- Resize the two images before comparing them (allowing different size and quality images comparison)
 - Add templating for comparison using the thresholds available the ResembleJS Demo page http://rsmbl.github.io/Resemble.js/
-- Make threshold customizable
+- Make crop threshold customizable
 - Crop the image removing the white background